A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Background and related work

 Tractor-trailer vehicles that have pure off-axle hitched trailers, are referred to as non-standard N-trailers (nSNT)~\cite{CascadeNtrailernonmin,chung2011backward}.
 For these systems, scalable cascade-like path-following control techniques are presented in~\cite{michalek2014highly,Cascade-nSNT}.
 Compared to many other path-following control approaches, these controllers do not need to find the closest distance to the nominal path and the complexity of the feedback controllers scales well with increasing number of trailers.
 By introducing artificial off-axle hitches, the proposed controller can also be used for the GNT-case~\cite{Cascade-nSNT}.
 However, as experimental results illustrate, the path-following controller becomes sensitive to measurement noise when an off-axle distance approaches zero.

 A hybrid linear quadratic (LQ) controller is proposed in~\cite{hybridcontrol2001} to stabilize the G2T with car-like tractor around different equilibrium configurations corresponding to straight lines and circles, and a survey in the area of control techniques for tractor-trailer systems can be found in~\cite{david2014control}.
 Inspired by~\cite{hybridcontrol2001}, a cascade control approach for stabilizing the G2T with car-like tractor in backward motion around piecewise linear reference paths is proposed in~\cite{evestedtLjungqvist2016}.
-An advantage of this approach is that it can handle arbitrary reference paths that are not necessarily kinematically feasible.
+An advantage of this approach is that the controller can track reference paths that are not necessarily kinematically feasible.
 However, if a more detailed reference path with full state information is available, this method is only using a subset of the available information and the control accuracy might be reduced.
-A similar approach for path tracking is also proposed in~\cite{rimmer2017implementation} for reversing a G2T with a car-like tractor.
+A similar approach for path tracking is also proposed in~\cite{rimmer2017implementation} for reversing a G2T with a car-like tractor which has been successfully demonstrated in practice.